marl0ny/SomeGraphicsStuff/INSTRUCTIONS.md

 For the Spherical Harmonics project, you must also have Git, Python3 with the Sympy library and the Boost libraries installed.
 ### WebGL:
 The WebGL programs require a modern web browser that supports WebGL.
 These include Chrome, Firefox, Edge, etc.
+### Swift and Metal:
+A Mac with XCode is required.

 ## Usage
 ### OpenGL:
 The code for the OpenGL programs are found in subdirectories of the OpenGL directory.
 Enter into one of these subdirectories and type `make` to build the program, then run the subsequent executable file.
 ### WebGL:
 To use the WebGL programs, enter any subdirectory of the WebGL directory and open the index.html file with a web browser.
 If you have python3.6 or later, you can also run `python -m run` to start the program.
+### Swift and Metal:
+ Note that these projects only contain Swift and Metal shader files, so some additional work is needed to make them run.
+Check the Readme in each of the individual subdirectories for more instructions.

 Once you have the program running, use the mouse to rotate the various renders.